Solving Data Management Challenges in Third-Party Logistics (3PL) Spaces – with Vladimir Gofaizen of Wineshipping

 -Vladimir Gofaizen, Director of IT Engineering at Wineshipping

-Internally, it would be nearly impossible to tackle these issues alone, so they partnered with NLP Logics.
+Internally, it would be nearly impossible to tackle these issues alone, so they partnered with NLP Logix.
 NLP Logix ran a Databricks assessment and provided a comprehensive assessment report and an executive overview to remediate some of the areas in order for Wineshipping to reduce cost, improve performance, and create repeatable patterns for the future.
 For 8 weeks, NLP conducted a comprehensive assessment of their Azure Databricks environment and identified inefficiencies and ways to optimize performance cost.

-NLP Logix’s critical findings for wine shipping included:
+NLP Logix’s critical findings for Wineshipping included:

 • Redundant data processing: All data was processed every day instead of just the new data, which led to unnecessary compute usage.
 NLP Logix recommended processing only the latest data and integrating it with the existing dataset.